mrvladplotnikov/static-site-demo/content/en/privacy-policy.md

 By using the Website, You accept this Privacy Policy and methods of processing Your Personal data.
 If You do not agree with all of the terms and conditions of this Privacy Policy, You should cease any and all access or use of Our Website.
 If You use the Website on behalf of an entity (such as Your employer), You represent and We assume, that You are an authorized person of such individual or entity to accept this Privacy Policy on such individual’s or entity’s behalf.

-If You want to know what Your Personal Data We collect, or want to update, change or delete Your Personal data, or if You become aware of cases of unauthorized access to Personal data of third parties, please contact Us via email: {{<site_email>}}.
+If You want to know what Your Personal Data We collect, or want to update, change or delete Your Personal data, or if You become aware of cases of unauthorized access to Personal data of third parties, please contact Us via email: [{{% site_email %}}](mailto:{{% site_email %}}).

 For purposes of this Privacy Policy, the following terms have the meanings ascribed to them below: